Buyer’s market? Seller’s market? FHA, VA, Conventional?

 What You Might Know–and Might Not–as a First Time Home Buyer

 Several factors influence today’s real estate landscape, including economic conditions, government policies, demographics, and personal finances.
-Contrary to what we might expect, the average age of first time home buyers has the average age of first time home buyers has the average age of first time home buyers has risen to 36, which signifies a departure from the idea that people in their 20s are the ones making this big decision.
+Contrary to what we might expect, the average age of first time home buyers has risen to 36, which signifies a departure from the idea that people in their 20s are the ones making this big decision.
 This change reflects shifts in norms, economic conditions, and evolving lifestyles that influence when people decide to become homeowners.

 While the age of first time home buyers is increasing, there are still many challenges to consider.
 The median income for these buyers is $50,479, which highlights the realities they face–owning a home often requires a six-figure salary, well above the median income level.
 And while the median U.S. income has not increased, housing prices have steadily gone up.
 A mortgage calculator is a handy tool that can show you what amount you can afford.